Sethzy/Dev-Workflow-v1/2-design-prompt-library/initialise-lovable-project.md

 **Note:** This phase is strictly frontend-only.
 No backend or real API integration should be implemented at this stage.

-- Focus solely on UI/UX using React, TypeScript, Tailwind CSS, and Shadcn.
-- Use only mock data and mock APIs—no real backend, auth, or database work.
+Setup a project using

+- **Tech Stack:** Typescript with proper typing, React frontend, Tailwind CSS for styling, and Shadcn for components.
+- All data interactions must use local mock data or mock API endpoints.
+Do not connect to any real backend services.
-- Ignore all backend logic until the frontend design is approved.
+- Authentication, database, and any complex business logic will be implemented only after the frontend design is finalized and approved.

+Once done, await detailed Ui/Ux instructions to generate Ui/Ux screen by screen.

+**What Not to Do:**

+- Do NOT implement real authentication or database logic.
+We will do it with supabase when i give you permission.
+- Do NOT set up real API endpoints.
+- Do NOT add backend code or server-side logic